Find Cheap Renters Insurance Quotes in Your Area

 For the most part, your landlord can decide how much coverage you need to buy.
 But it also depends on the state.

 - Oklahoma is the only state that prohibits landlords from requiring tenants to buy coverage.

 - Some states, like Oregon, limit how much your landlord can require you to buy.

 - In some states, like Virginia, landlords can purchase renters insurance on behalf of their tenants and include the price of a policy in the rent.
 Before you purchase your own policy, make sure this isn't the case for you — otherwise you'll pay twice for the same coverage.

 But keep in mind: If your lease doesn't make renters insurance mandatory, your landlord can't legally hold you responsible if you choose to remain uninsured.

 How long does it take to get renters insurance?

 If your lease requires you to get renters insurance, it doesn't take very long to get coverage.
-Unlike other forms of insurance, there are no waiting periods or enrollments for purchasing renters insurance.
+Unlike other forms of insurance, there are no waiting periods for purchasing renters insurance.
 You can also buy coverage online or in person.
-Since even most insurance companies that are known for having local brick-and-mortar locations also maintain an online presence, you could reasonably buy tenants insurance and provide digital proof of purchase in less than half an hour.
+Since most insurance companies maintain an online presence, you could reasonably buy tenants insurance and provide digital proof of purchase in less than half an hour.